 Industrial engineering alum Linda Schmidt passed away earlier this month at the age of 62.

-Born in Blue Island, Illinois, Schmidt completed her BS in 1989 and her MS in 1991.
-She lived in Durian House in Oak Hall as an undergraduate.
+Born in Blue Island, Illinois, Schmidt completed her B.S. in 1989 and her M.S. in 1991.
 Her research at Iowa State focused on queuing theory.
 She was advised by John Jackman, who serves as an associate professor of industrial and manufacturing systems engineering (IMSE) at Iowa State, but is currently on administrative leave for an appointment with the National Science Foundation.
 Leslie Potter, teaching professor in IMSE, remembers Schmidt as a fellow researcher.

 “In the spring of 1991, Linda and I worked together for Dr. John Jackman,” said Potter.
 “She was a graduate student and I was an undergraduate research assistant.
 We traveled to Fort Dodge together and spent several days collecting data related to municipal equipment, including dump trucks, snow plows, and the like.
 Working with Linda was so much fun; she was enthusiastic about everything she did.
 We were able to reconnect a few years ago during a visit she made to ISU.
 It is very sad to have such a talented and energetic colleague gone so young.”